 2. Offer opportunities for advancement and improvement

-Performing the same task everyday with no hope of change can run down even the best employee.
+Performing the same task every day with no hope of change can run down even the best employee.
 Offering opportunities increases employee motivation.
 Employees do not necessarily need a pay raise or job title change–additional training or education can also be a motivator.
-Offering new responsibilities for those that participate is another benefit.
+Offering new responsibilities for those who participate is another benefit.

 3. Gamify Achievement

 Tie everyday tasks to a gamified experience.
 Think physical badges (Boy and Girl Scouts, anyone?) or even digital badges to incorporate with your employee recognition platform.
 In fact, game-based motivation increases engagement by 48%.